relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -----------------------------------

-If you wish to re-submit existing documents through the Trace Data Flow, you can accomplish this via Document mass operation “Trace Document Retry”.
-The mass operation resets the following fields: “Trace Checkout”, “Trace Terms”, "Trace Rule Terms", “Trace Rules”, "Trace Workflow Rules" and “Trace Document Status”.
-Simply check the documents that you wish to retry from the Document List and click the item in the dropdown and click “Ok” on the pop-up.
+If you wish to re-submit existing documents through the Trace Data Flow, you can accomplish this via Document mass operation `Trace Document Retry`.
+The mass operation resets the following fields: `Trace Checkout`, `Trace Terms`, `Trace Rule Terms`, `Trace Rules`, `Trace Workflow Rules` and `Trace Document Status`.
+Simply check the documents that you wish to retry from the Document List and click the item in the dropdown and click `Ok` on the pop-up.
 If your browser settings prevent pop-ups please enable them for Relativity URLs.

 **WARNING:** The retry process can be very resource-intensive.
 Trace is